MicrosoftDocs/sql-docs/docs/reporting-services/report-design/add-a-data-bound-image-report-builder-and-ssrs.md

 ---
 title: "Add a Data-Bound Image (Report Builder) | Microsoft Docs"
-description: Learn how to reference an image that is stored in a database to display these images in your reports in Report Builder. ms.date: 03/01/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"
+description: Learn how to reference an image that is stored in a database to display the image in your reports in Report Builder. ms.date: 03/01/2017 ms.prod: reporting-services ms.prod_service: "reporting-services-native"